sergeylzc/zettel/area/gtm/bullseye-framework-gabriel-weinberg-part-1-how-to-get-traction.md

 ---
 layout: layouts/detail
+title: >-
-title: Bullseye framework by Gabriel Weinberg Part 1 - How to get traction for your startup
+  Bullseye framework by Gabriel Weinberg Part 1 - How to get traction for your startup
 tags: area-gtm
-date: 2024-03-22
+date: 2024-03-22T00:00:00.000Z
+description: >-
+  As Peter Thiel says in his book Zero to One: It is very likely that one channel is optimal.
+Most businesses actually get zero distribution channels to wor...
 ---
 As Peter Thiel says in his book Zero to One: